jasonckok/movie-database/README.md

 $ git clone https://github.com/jasonckok/movie-database.git
 ```

-Open the project in your favorite editor (Netbeans, Eclipse, IntelliJ IDEA, etc) and run it.
-Note that it may take some time for maven to download the necessary ```jar``` files.
+Open the project in your favorite IDE (Netbeans, Eclipse, IntelliJ IDEA, etc) and run it.
+Note that it may take some time for maven to download the necessary ``jar`` files.

 ## REST API